BaoqianWang/MobileRobotNavigation/README.md

 rosdep install --from-paths src --ignore-src -r -y source devel/setup.bash
 ```

+Note: For some users, it maybe necessary to run 'chmod +x [Executable].py for any executable python scripts in the package.

 ### Launching the Gazebo Simulation
 To launch the Gazebo environment, make sure to be in the **smile_mobile_sim_ws**.
 The simulation will launch the Husky robot.
 For more on the Husky robot, see [here](https://github.com/husky).